 A. Financial Reporting Entity - The concept underlying the definition of the financial reporting entity is that elected officials are accountable to their constituents for their actions.
 As required by accounting principles generally accepted in the United States of America (GAAP), the financial reporting entity includes both the primary government and all of its component units.
 An organization other than a primary government serves as a nucleus for a reporting entity when it issues separate financial statements.
-Halifax Community College (College) is a component unit of the State of North Carolina and an integral part of the State's Annual Comprehensive Financial Report.
+Wake Technical Community College is a component unit of the State of North Carolina and an integral part of the State's Annual Comprehensive Financial Report.

-The accompanying financial statements present all funds of the College and its component unit for which the College's Board of Trustees is financially accountable.
-The College's component unit is blended in the College's financial statements.
-See below for further discussion of the College's component unit.
-Other related foundations and similar nonprofit corporations for which the College is not financially accountable are not part of the accompanying financial statements.
+The accompanying financial statements present all funds for which the College's Board of Trustees is financially accountable.
+Related foundations and similar nonprofit corporations for which the College is not financially accountable or for which the nature of their relationship is not considered significant to the College are not part of the accompanying financial statements.